 It is Never Too Late to Teach Your Child Healthy Sleep habits

+It is never too late to make a change.
+Ever.
 Every moment of our lives holds the potential for brilliant change.
 You can teach your child to sleep.
 You truly can.

 He is fully capable.

 Fear is the main reason parents get to this point, and that is understandable.
 They avoid making a change and continue the patterns of behavior that keep everyone stuck.
 Change can feel scary and trigger self-doubt and many hidden childhood emotions.
 Most do what it takes to avoid uncomfortable feelings.

 When you take action to teach your child to sleep independently, your current sleep situation has the potential to get worse before it gets better.
 Why does this happen?
 It is the process of learning.
 Sleep training is not exempt from the frustration that comes with learning a new skill, for both your child and for you.

 As with many things in life, when you make a significant change, you need to push through what appears to be the worst outcome to get the best outcome.
 It may be challenging for you, but what feels uncomfortable is often the ripest opportunity for learning and personal growth.